tcminh1987/Office-act/README.md

 ## INSTALL GIẤY PHÉP:

-- Install giấy phép Office 2021 nếu trong quá trình cài đặt báo lỗi không tìm thấy office.
+- Install giấy phép Office nếu trong quá trình kích hoạt báo lỗi không tìm thấy office.
     - Step 1.1: First, you need to open command prompt with admin rights, then follow the instruction below step by step.
 Just copy/paste the commands and do not forget to hit Enter in order to execute them
     - Step 1.2: Open location of the Office installed on your PC.